 An avid chamber musician, she assisted renowned flutist and composer Gary Schocker in the 2014 world premier of several compositions at the National Flute Association conference in Chicago.
 She has also collaborated with acclaimed British violinist Madeleine Mitchell in a series of concerts on her tour of Asia.

-Having devoted herself to the study of the piano transcriptions of Sergei Prokofiev’s ballets, Evelyn has presented lecture-recitals on the topic at the College Music Society Great Lakes conference, the Illinois State Music Teacher’s Association conference, the Xavier Center of Historical Research in Goa, India and at the California Association of Professional Music Teachers conference.
+Having devoted herself to the study of the piano transcriptions of Sergei Prokofiev’s ballets, Evelyn has presented lecture-recitals on the topic at the College Music Society Great Lakes conference, the Illinois State Music Teacher’s Association conference, the Xavier Center of Historical Research in Goa, India, the California Association of Professional Music Teachers conference and for the Naperville Music Teacher's Association.

 A wedding gift from her grandparents to her parents, the piano was the obvious instrument of choice for Evelyn.
 She completed her Doctor of Musical Arts degree at the Bienen School of Music at Northwestern University where she studied with Dr. Sylvia Wang as the recipient of a full scholarship.
 She also holds degrees from the University of Iowa and Mumbai University.